President of the Church (LDS Church): Establishing doctrine, infallibility, and opinion

 When the church president is speaking in his official capacity, his words are not considered "infallible".
 Members of the church are considered not fully justified in their actions if they "blindly" follow the president.
 The church has counseled its members that they should reject statements that contradict what is found in church scriptures "regardless of the position of the man who says it".
 Instructions given or positions taken by the president of the church can be changed by a future president of the church because of the Latter-day Saint belief in "continuing revelation".
 It is accepted that a church president will occasionally revise or clarify instructions of past church presidents.
-One apostle of the church counseled to "beware of those who would pit the dead prophets against the living prophets, for the living prophets always take precedence".
+Church apostle Ezra Taft Benson counseled to "beware of those who would pit the dead prophets against the living prophets, for the living prophets always take precedence".

 Not everything said by the prophet is considered to be doctrine.
 Joseph Smith taught that "a prophet is a prophet only when he was acting as such".
 When the church president declares new doctrine, "he will declare it as revelation from God, and it will be so accepted by the Council of the Twelve and sustained by the body of the Church".
-If the doctrine is not accepted by the church as the word of God, members are not bound by it, even if it comes from the President of the Church.

-When the president of the church speaks, it is not always in his official capacity.
-The president may offer opinion and conjecture about topics that may or may not be church doctrine or inspired by God.
-It may be difficult to know when the president of the church is speaking in his capacity as such and when he is offering personal opinion.
-Most Latter-day Saints assume that statements made by the president in sermons at a church general conference or other formal church meeting would constitute statements made in the capacity of church president.
-However, even then, the president may explicitly indicate that he is expressing only a personal opinion.
-However, because of the accepted principle that a prophet's teachings need not include the declaration "thus saith the Lord" to be considered binding, individual members of the church may feel cultural pressure to follow suggestions from the president of the church, just as if they were commandments.
+If the doctrine is not accepted by the church as the word of God, members are not bound by it, even if it comes from the president of the Church.
+Some Latter-day Saints assume that statements made by the president in sermons at a church general conference or other formal church meeting would constitute statements made in the capacity of church president.
+Even then, the president may explicitly indicate that he is expressing only a personal opinion.
+However, individual members of the church may feel cultural pressure to follow suggestions from the president of the church, whether or not they would be considered authoritative.

 Presidents of the church have taught that God will never allow the president to lead the Latter-day Saints astray and that God will "remove" any man who stands at the head of the church who intends to mislead its members.
 That is not a statement of belief that they are "infallible" but that their errors will not result in "the permanent injury of the work".
 Thus, the current prophet can clarify, correct, or change any previous teachings.